PARA SITE : SIGNALS…瞬息:

 - With Mika Tajima’s Negative Entropy on view, on the left.

 “Signals” is a perfect descriptive for Mika Tajima’s work.
 ‘Negative Entropy’ is an abstract Jacquard woven portrait.
 The artist records sound patterns in specific locations then transcribes them into lyrical abstract images, revealing an invisible sonic landscape.
 Her work is simultaneously a recording, a translation and an interpretation.
-This piece takes inspiration from the binary code we use for data, which is believed to borrow from the Jacquard loom machine.
-Indeed, the latter uses a series of punched cards to automate the weaving process.
+This piece takes inspiration from the binary code we use for data, which is believed to borrow from the Jacquard loom machine as the device uses a series of punched cards to automate the weaving process.
 Similar to a bridge between two worlds, this painting allows us to connect supposedly separate environments while exploring human agency in relation to technological progress and data.

 Installation view of ‘signals…folds and splits’, Para Site, Hong Kong, 2023.
 Photo: South Ho.